ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="information-on-updates"></a>
 ## Information on Updates

 To keep your ILIAS Installation secure and healthy it is important that you keep it up to date.
-To get informations about updates and security fixes you should consider to subscribe to the ILIAS Admin Mailing-List: http://lists.ilias.de/cgi-bin/mailman/listinfo/ilias-admins
+To get informations about updates and security fixes you SHOULD consider to subscribe to the ILIAS Admin Mailing-List: http://lists.ilias.de/cgi-bin/mailman/listinfo/ilias-admins

 <a name="hardening-and-security-guidance"></a>
 # Hardening and Security Guidance